 7 Wonders of North America

-Here is the list of the official 7 Wonders of North America.
+Here is the list of the official Seven Wonders of North America.
+Each of these wonders represent both historical and statistical significance across the continent.
 The list is presented alphabetically and has no bearing on comparative significance:

 - Basilica of Our Lady of Guadalupe